-The four Local Headset Channel LEDs labeled A through D indicate the currently selected intercom channel for the BaseStation local headset.
+The two Local Headset Channel LEDs labeled A and B indicate the currently selected intercom channel for the BaseStation local headset.
 Only one channel may be selected at a time.
-Pressing the Volume control while in Operational Mode cycles the Channel LEDs in order from A through D.
+Pressing the Volume control while in Operational Mode cycles the Channel LEDs in order from A to B.